AudioCommons/audiocommons.github.io/README.md

 # audiocommons.github.io
-Website of the Audio Commons Initiative and AudioCommons project
+Website of the Audio Commons Initiative/AudioCommons project

-## Instructions for editing the site

-The Audio Commons website is hosted as a static page in Github Pages using the [Jekyll framework](http://jekyllrb.com).
+The Audio Commons website is hosted as a static page in Github Pages, and is built using the [Jekyll framework](http://jekyllrb.com).
-To edit the site you have to contribute your changes or news posts to this code repository.
+To edit the site you have to contribute your changes (e.g., news posts and materials) to this source code repository.
-After your changes are commited and merged to the master branch, Github will automatically rebuild the static site and make it instantly available to the public.
+After your changes are commited and merged to the master branch, Github will **automatically rebuild** the static site and make it instantly available to the public.
+Note that editing existing contents and adding new contents can be all done directly from the Github web interface.
+It is therefore not strictly needed to clone the repository and install the required software to edit the site locally.
+Instructions for setting up a local copy of a Github Pages site can be [found here](https://help.github.com/articles/setting-up-your-pages-site-locally-with-jekyll/).

 In order to contribute to this repository you'll need a Github account and you'll need to be a member of the AudioCommons Github organisation.
 Please, send your membership requests to [ffont](https://github.com/ffont) or [alastair](https://github.com/alastair).

+## Instructions for contributing to the Audio Commons site

-### Posting news entries
+### Posting in the "news" section

-You can add a news entry by creating a file in the [_posts](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_posts) folder.
+You can add a news post by creating a file in the [_posts](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_posts) folder of this repository.
+Note that you can directly create the file from the Github web interface by navigating to the [_posts](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_posts) folder and licking on **New file**.
 The file must be markdown formatted and must include a number of metadata fields in a YAML front matter (see example below).
 It must be named as `YYYY-MM-DD-short-version-of-title.markdown` (YYYY-MM-DD being the publication date).
+Once the file is commited to the `master` branch (Github web interface will do it for you upon saving the newly created file), it will automatically be added to the news section (it may take a few seconds).

-Example of a markdown file for a news post:
+Required structure of the markdown file for a news post:

 ```markdown
 ---